Virginia Tech® home

 Ties:

 Tie styles come and go.
 Select good quality silk ties.
 Avoid fashion extremes, like character ties, in interviews.
-Notice what men in your industry wear on the job, at career fairs, at information sessions, when they meet with clients.
+Notice men's attire in your industry that is worn on the job, at career fairs, at information sessions, and when meeting with clients.

 Shirts: